kami2/socialapp/README.md

 -Post Wall
 -

+-Add like button and like counter for posts (no js)

--Add Endless scroll (django pagination + infinity.js and waypoint.js)
+-Add Endless scroll for posts (django pagination + infinity.js and waypoint.js)

 -Add PostWall (you can add/edit/delete post)